Ekkehard von Kuenssberg: Private life

 In 1941, Kuenssberg married Constance Hardy, with whom he had been a medical student at Edinburgh.
 They lived at Canonmills and had two sons and two daughters.
 They later moved out of the city to Haddington, East Lothian.
 In retirement, Kuenssberg suffered from Parkinson's disease and cancer.
-He died in December 2000.
+He died in 2000, aged 87.

 In 1940, Kuenssberg’s mother was living in Heidelberg and was registered as Jewish.
 His father died in Germany in 1941, and his mother then lived at Finstergrün Castle until the end of the war.
 She survived her husband until 1977, reaching the age of 94.

-One of Kuenssberg’s sons is Professor Nick Kuenssberg OBE, whose children include the diplomat Joanna Kuenssberg, a former High Commissioner to Mozambique, and Laura Kuenssberg, former political editor of BBC News.
+One of Kuenssberg's sons is Professor Nick Kuenssberg OBE, whose children include the diplomat Joanna Kuenssberg, a former High Commissioner to Mozambique, and Laura Kuenssberg, former political editor of BBC News.